 Make social media work for you

 Messaging is a very overlooked strategy with regard to connecting with others.
-Delegates who have been invited to the any Network My Club event, know that everyone can see their name, company and job role.
+Delegates who’ve been invited to the any Network My Club event, know that everyone can see their name, company and job role.
 No offence is taken should they be contacted by other delegates.
 Reaching out on social media is great as long as we remain respectful and discreet.

 Certain social media platforms are more suitable for business people than others.
 Ensure you are engaging with the preferred social media platforms of the organisers and always use the specific hashtag.
 For example, for the Network Albion Business Club events, always use #NetworkAlbion alongside any social post!

 Attend having begun relationships in advance.
-Make sure we have enough business cards – and yes, obviously, but how often have we either run short or forgotten to bring them to an event?
+Make sure to have enough business cards – and yes, obviously, but how often have we either run short or forgotten to bring them to an event?
 A word of caution – business cards are precious.
 Never give them out with wild abandon.
 Make sure the other person will value your card.
 All said and done, the quality of your preparation for networking events will largely dictate its success.